kweebsdotcom/kweebs.com/content/post/How_to_maximize_your_earnings_with_Brave-browser.md

 [Brave Browser](https://brave.com/kwe719)

-Some of you don't even get ads for what I read.
-Personally, I've already received approximately $ 1.50 on the PC and $ 1.40 on the phone and I just started this month.

 ##### Note: from the 20th of this month I stopped receiving; maybe because advertisers run out of money ...